Skip to main content

 - logging.config=/etc/app/config/log/logback.xml

-Edit the application.yml file, contained within the downloaded Middleware .zip file.
-This file defines the configuration options the Securosys Middleware will use.
-It tells the Middleware which database it should use, where it can reach the HSM, and how it should authenticate against APIs of the HSM and which Salesforce BYOK-compatible certificate to use.
+Edit the application.yml file, which defines the configuration options the proxy will use.
+It tells the proxy which database it should use, where it can reach the HSM, and how it should authenticate against APIs of the HSM and which Salesforce BYOK Certificate to use.
+A template for this file is included in the release artifacts.

 Example configuration: